toddflan/spectre_lab/README.md

 3. Compile and execute the example attack

-  * Run the command “gcc -o spectre spectre.c” then “./spectre” and examine the output.
+  * Run the command `gcc -o spectre spectre.c` then `./spectre` and examine the output.
 Make sure to compile without optimizations as this may cause issues running the attack code

 4. Edit spectre.c to output % confidence instead of success/unknown (line 134)